 Joe (he/him/his) has been improvising since 2003.
 Aside from managing the bar, he is also part of the teaching staff at HUGE.
 Joe is co-founder, Managing Director and a performer with The Bearded Company, which is a locally known and nationally recognized touring group.

 He is also a part of CSz Twin Cites and Late Nights Minneapolis with Joe Rapp and is a freelance graphic designer as his “day” job.

 He enjoys beer, wine and candy in appropriate amounts.

 Our Tireless Admin

 Breanna (she/her/hers) fell in love with improv during the 2013 Improvathon where she twisted her brain by watching 28 straight hours of performances and she has never been the same.
-Since then, she has trained at HUGE Improv Theater and the Brave New Workshop in Minneapolis, MN and has poured countless hours into her improv duo Squash Banana with Jeff Gyllen.
-Breanna also has performed with: Manners & Misconduct: an Improvised Jane Austen, Neutrino: the Improvised Movie Project (started by the Upright Citizens Brigade in NYC) and Minnesota Goodbye.
-When she’s not on stage, she can be found handling some of the daily workings of HUGE, meeting all the improv students, doing science at schools all over the Twin Cities, or snuggling with her two cats Jack and Mindy…or anyone’s cats really.
+Since then, she has trained at HUGE Improv Theater and the Brave New Workshop in Minneapolis, MN and has poured countless hours into becoming an improv performer and teacher herself.
+Breanna has performed with groups such as: Foul Play: Improvised Agatha Christie, Gifted & Talented, Manners & Misconduct: an Improvised Jane Austen, Neutrino: the Improvised Movie Project (started by the Upright Citizens Brigade in NYC) and Squash Banana.
+When she’s not on stage, she can be found handling the daily workings of HUGE, teaching improv, or snuggling with her two cats Jack and Mindy…or anyone’s cats really.